You're smart, you're capable and you want to land a great gig after college.

 In many industries, regardless of whether the goal of the business relates to environmental impact, sustainable practices and policies lead to increased profits and social value.
 Investors have been rushing to fund a huge range of new companies, featuring everything from solar energy to green building materials.
 Even corporations like Walmart, Google, and HP are greening their products and improving their environmental record in response to consumer demand.

-The bottom line is that no matter what you major in, an understanding of green issues will serve you well in your future career.
+No matter what you major in, an understanding of green issues will serve you well in your future career.

-If you choose to attend a school with a good Green Rating, the academic, research and extracurricular opportunities available will put you a step ahead of the competition and help you get ready for the job you really want.
+If you choose to attend a school with a good Green Rating, the academic, research and extracurricular opportunities available will put you a step ahead of the competition and help you get ready for the career you really want.